Museums in Madrid

 In 1993, the Spanish government decided to buy the collection so the general public could enjoy the beautiful paintings, transferring these extraordinary collections into the Palacio Villahermosa after its reconstruction done by the famous Spanish architect Rafael Moneo.

 The Thyssen-Bornemisza Museum gives the public a stroll through art, from the XIII century until the end of the XXth.
 The visitor will be able to contemplate the main pieces from the periods and schools such as the Renaissance, Mannerism, Baroque, Roccoco, Romanticism, art of the XIX and XX century and Pop Art.
 You can see art movements that are not shown in other museums such as Impressionism, Fauvism, German Expressionism and the vanguards of the beginning of the XX century.
-You should also note the large North American painting collection of the XX century, unique in Europe.
+You can also see the large North American painting collection of the XX century, one which is unique in Europe.

-On second hand, above its panoramic character, the collections of the of the Thyssen Museum gives us a taste of the likings and the preferences of their two principal owners, the Barons Heinrich Thyssen-Bornemisza (1875-1947) and Hans Heinrich Thyssen-Bornemisza (1921-2002).
+On a second note, above its panoramic character, the collections of the of the Thyssen Museum gives us a taste of the likings and the preferences of their two principal owners, the Barons Heinrich Thyssen-Bornemisza (1875-1947) and Hans Heinrich Thyssen-Bornemisza (1921-2002).

 Educated in the Central European artistic tradition, both paid special attention to the genre of portraiture and landscape.
-This is evident in the paintings of the Thyssen-Bornemisza Museum which is different from the religious and historical paintings prevailing in other Spanish museums.
-Since 2004, also part of the Museum is the Carmen Thyssen-Bornemisza Collection that has over two hundred paintings which complete the styles and genres already present in the Permanent Collection.
+This is evident in the paintings of the Thyssen-Bornemisza Museum which are different from the current religious and historical paintings in other Spanish museums.
+Since 2004, the Carmen Thyssen-Bornemisza Collection belongs to part of the museum which has over two hundred paintings, thus completing the styles and genres already present in the Permanent Collection.